 THE INTERNATIONAL BESTSELLER

-SOON TO BE A MAJOR AMAZON TV SERIES STARRING CHRISTINA RICCI AS ZELDA
+NOW A MAJOR AMAZON TV SERIES STARRING CHRISTINA RICCI AS ZELDA

 ‘A brilliant example of what biographical fiction can be.
 Read it, read it, read it.’